Online Nursing Programs

 100% Online & In-Demand

 Online nursing students are able to access the School of Nursing’s extensive resources and esteemed faculty while taking advantage of the convenience of online learning.
-Loyola’s online nursing programs are designed to give you the flexibility to complete your nursing degree without disrupting your professional or family responsibilities.
+Loyola’s online nursing programs are designed for working nurses with busy schedules, providing the flexibility you need to complete your nursing degree without disrupting your professional or family responsibilities.

 RN to BSN